 Evaluating model performance is crucial for determining how effectively fine-tuned models perform on specific NLP tasks.
 This section examines the methodologies and metrics used for model evaluation, with practical applications in sentiment analysis and topic classification, utilizing the Hugging Face Diffusers library.

-Introduction to Model Evaluation

 Model evaluation ensures that fine-tuned models generalize well to unseen data and perform efficiently on the intended task.
 It involves selecting the correct metrics, understanding their implications, and interpreting results accurately [16].

-Methodologies and Metrics
+Methodologies and metrics involved are as follows:

 Performance metrics: Various metrics gauge model performance depending on the task: